-Gonorrhea, or gonococcal urethritis, is a sexually transmitted infection (STI) caused by bacteria.
-It is spread by unprotected oral, vaginal, or anal sex.
-Gonorrhea causes inflammation of the urethra.
-The urethra is the tube where urine passes from the bladder to the outside of the body.
-Anyone with multiple sexual partners is at higher risk for gonorrhea.
+Gonorrhea is a sexually transmitted infection (STI) caused by bacteria.
+Gonorrhea is spread during oral, vaginal, or anal sex.
+The infection most often affects the urethra, rectum, or throat.
+The urethra is the tube that carries urine from your bladder to the outside of your body.
+Anyone with multiple sex partners is at higher risk for gonorrhea.

 - You have a fever.

 - You have chills, a cough, or feel weak and achy.

 - You have questions or concerns about your condition or care.

 - Antibiotics help treat the infection caused by bacteria.
 Both you and your sex partner need treatment to prevent gonorrhea from spreading.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Prevent the spread of gonorrhea and other STIs:

 Ask your healthcare provider for more information about the following safe sex practices: